dashingsoft/pyarmor/docs/questions.rst

 Use obfuscated scripts in wrong way, by default all the obfuscated scripts can't be changed any more.

+Besides packing the obfuscated scripts will report this error either.
+Do not pack the obfuscated scripts, but pack the plain scripts directly.

 For more information, refer to :ref:`Restrict Mode`

 Protection Fault: unexpected xxx